Frequently asked questions

 Eligible consumers include all consumers who paid Burlington Financial Group fees on or after January 1, 2016, through June 29, 2021.

 Receiving a refund from the CFPB does not prevent you from pursuing other legal claims, if any, against any individual or entity named in the CFPB’s lawsuit.
-Neither Epiq nor CFPB can give you individual legal advice; you can speak with an attorney who can provide legal advice specific to your situation.
+Neither the third-party administrator nor CFPB can give you individual legal advice.
+For legal advice for your situation, contact an attorney.

 Back To Top